 The Scents of Wonder line of essential oils has been in existence since 1989.
 Pure essential oils and absolutes are imported from around the world by co-owners Robert Rogers and Laurie Szott-Rogers.
 We carry over 100 pure essential oils, many blends, some organic essential oils and some precious oils and absolutes.

-The oils are sold in 5 or 10 ml bottles- except the absolutes and precious oils, which are sold by the ml.
+The oils are sold in 5 or 10 ml bottles- except the absolutes and precious oils, which are sold by in 1 or 5 ml size.